 - Biodegradable soap like Dr. Bronner’s.
 I’m pretty obsessed with Dr. Bronner’s biodegradable soap ever since I discovered it.
 It smells really good and the peppermint scent leaves your body feeling fresh and tingly.

 - Small travel washcloth.
 During hot hiking conditions, nothing is better than dunking a washcloth in an ice-cold creek for instant heat relief.
 It can also be used to wipe down your backpacking gear.

 - Small natural deodorant.
-During backpacking trips, I always break quite the sweat and a small natural deodorant can help me keep it under control.
+During backpacking trips, I always break quite a sweat and a small natural deodorant can help me keep it under control.

-- Travel size sunscreen.
+- Travel-size sunscreen.
 Don’t let the mountain conditions fool you.
-Even during cold backpacking trips, it’s easy to get a sunburn.
+Even during cold backpacking trips, it’s easy to get sunburned.
 Always pack a small sunscreen to protect your skin from sunburns and skin cancer.

 - Insect repellant.
 Although they are small, pestering insects can be quite annoying.
-I remember one backpacking trip in Chile where giant flies followed us for around relentlessly for 2 days nonstop.
-Insect repellant can keep those buggers aways for a more enjoyable trip.
+I remember one backpacking trip in Chile where giant flies followed us around relentlessly for 2 days nonstop.
+Insect repellant can keep those buggers away for a more enjoyable trip.

 - Natural toothpaste.
 Following the “Leave No Trace” behind it’s suggested not to spit the toothpaste out on the ground.
 Try to use as little as possible for brushing and dispose of it in other ways.

 - Lip Balm.
 My lips get very dry and chapped outdoors so I always pack lip balm on my trips.

 Depending on the season and location of your backpacking trip, your clothing list will vary.
 A trip to the mountains will have different weather conditions and clothing needs than a trip to the desert.